The Town That Dreaded Sundown (1976 film): Historical accuracy

-The beginning of the film states that the first attack occurred on Sunday, March 3.
+The Town That Dreaded Sundown deviates from some facts of the real-life crimes.
+The beginning of the film states the first attack occurred on Sunday, March 3.
 In real life, the attack happened on Friday, February 22.
 Jimmy Hollis (portrayed as "Sammy Fuller") was not pulled out of the window.
 The girl, Mary Jeanne Larey (portrayed as "Linda Mae Jenkins") was told to run.
 She was then chased down and sexually assaulted with the attacker's gun.
 She soon escaped and received help at a house.

 The next attack in the film is stated as happening on Saturday, March 24; in 1946, March 24 was a Sunday.
 In the film, "Howard Turner" and his girlfriend, "Emma Lou Cook," are found dead outside of the vehicle.
 Emma Cook was shown tied to a tree with bite marks.
 In real life, both victims were found inside of the vehicle, shot to death.
 The character "Deputy Ramsey" was patrolling the area and found the bodies.
 Afterwards, he saw the Phantom getting into a car and leaving.
 On the real morning of March 24, a passing motorist spotted a car and found the bodies of Richard Griffin and Polly Ann Moore inside before calling the authorities.
 By the time the officers were on the scene, the killer was gone.

 The film states that locals soon started buying guns and locks, but this did not happen until two months later in May.
 After the second attack, the characters in the film bring in Captain J.D.
 Morales of the Texas Rangers.
 M.T.
 "Lone Wolf" Gonzaullas, the real-life Texas Ranger upon whom the character is based, did not come to Texarkana until after the second double-murder near Spring Lake Park.
 The film has Morales naming the killer a phantom, but the naming of the killer did not come until after the murders in April, and by the executive editor of the Texarkana Gazette.

 The film then shows a high school prom with the character "Peggy Loomis" playing a trombone, and officers setting up decoys in an attempt to capture the Phantom.
 Betty Jo Booker, who played saxophone (not a trombone) was playing at a Veterans of Foreign Wars (VFW) social event (not a prom), and officers did not set up decoys until after her and friend Paul Martin's murders.
 In the film, "Peggy" and "Roy" are a couple, but Booker and Martin were only friends in real life.
 Martin and she were shot to death, and her saxophone was missing for six months.

 In the film, "Helen Reed" sees the attacker before being shot.
 However, Katie Starks was shot through the same window as her husband and did not see her attacker until he tried crawling through the kitchen window.